Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Architecture Details

-We detail the architecture, which consists of three main components: (\expandafter{\romannumeral1}) Fourier decomposition, (\expandafter{\romannumeral2}) a feature extractor, and (\expandafter{\romannumeral3}) a classification head.
+We detail the architecture, which consists of three main components: (\expandafter{\romannumeral1}) Fourier decomposition, (\expandafter{\romannumeral2}) a feature extractor, and (\expandafter{\romannumeral3}) a fusion module.
 Our approach utilizes Fourier decomposition to explicitly separate color information from geometric structure (\ie, extracting amplitude that captures fine color details and phase that encodes intrinsic geometry).
-This explicit disentanglement enables dedicated processing modules for color and geometry, ultimately yielding a robust, discriminative feature representation that enhances classification performance on colored point cloud.
-Although the main paper already provides a detailed description of the Fourier decomposition, the following supplementary sections offer a comprehensive explanation of (\expandafter{\romannumeral2}) the feature extractor and (\expandafter{\romannumeral3}) the classification head.
+This explicit disentanglement enables dedicated processing modules for color and geometry, ultimately yielding a robust, discriminative feature representation that enhances classification and segmentation performance on colored point cloud.
+Although the main paper already provides a detailed description of the Fourier decomposition, the following supplementary sections offer a comprehensive explanation of (\expandafter{\romannumeral2}) the feature extractor and (\expandafter{\romannumeral3}) the fusion module.